Generic Name: bosutinib (boe SUE tin ib)

 Bosulif side effects

-Get emergency medical help if you have signs of an allergic reaction to Bosulif: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Bosulif: hives, itching; dizziness; back pain, joint pain; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Bosulif and call your doctor at once if you have: